ginstrom/paladin-novel/manuscript/chapter-06.md

 "Temple?"
 Pell's voice carried skepticism.
 "I thought we were looking for a cave or a shepherd's hut."

 "This is better."
 Sim's eyes held quiet certainty.
-"Sacred ground.
-Even slavers hesitate to defile such places."
+"Nobody visits this temple.
+They think it's haunted," he smiled wryly.

 They pressed on, the ridge seeming to retreat with each step.
 The drizzle turned to steady rain, soaking through their clothes and making the rocky path treacherous.
 Gond found himself constantly checking their back trail, expecting to see pursuit cresting each hill behind them.